breadbread1984/Caffe2-C-demo/README.md

 # Caffe2 C++ demo
 ### Introduction

 This demo shows how Caffe2 train models, save params and works with C++ language.
 Generally, Caffe2 has a tool called run_plan which is a counterpart of the executable caffe of Caffe1.
+We can train model with run_plan in command line and use the trained params in C++.
+The process is almost the same as Caffe1.

 ### download mnist dataset and convert it into leveldb format
 ```Shell